geerlingguy/ansible-role-ansible/README.md

 ## Requirements

-If using on a RedHat/CentOS-based host, make sure you've added the EPEL repository (it can easily be installed by including the `geerlingguy.repo-epel` role on Ansible Galaxy).
+If using on a RedHat/CentOS/Rocky Linux-based host, make sure you've added the EPEL repository (it can easily be installed by including the `geerlingguy.repo-epel` role on Ansible Galaxy).

 ## Role Variables